toitware/secure-home/level3/python/README.md

 ## Run

-Run the Python application with API key secret and the choosen subscription name as arguments:
+Run the Python application with the choosen subscription name as arguments:

 ```
-$ ./main.py <api-key secret> <subscription-name>
+$ ./main.py <subscription-name>
 ```

 Example:

 ```
-$ ./main.py abcd1234 MyPubsubTopic
+$ ./main.py MyPubsubTopic
 ```

+The program will prompt for the API key secret as input.

 While the Python application is running in one terminal window tab, run the Toit application `smart-door.toit` in another: